wiktorgorczak/restapi_example/README.md

-# restapi_example
+# REST API Example
-Example of Spring-based REST API implementation for .NET Academic Group at Poznan University of Technology
+Example of Spring-based REST API implementation for .NET Academic Group at Poznan University of Technology.